takoikatakotako/en.swiswiswift.com/content/post/2017-06-15/index.md

 +++
-title = "Swiftでクラス名と関数名と行番号を取得、表示する"
-url = "2017-06-15"
-date = "2017-06-15"
-description = "Swiftでクラス名と関数名と行番号を取得、表示する"
-tags = [
+title = "Get and display the class name, function name and line number in Swift" url = "2017-06-15" date = "2017-06-15" description = "Get and display the class name, function name and line number in Swift" tags = [
     "iOS",
 ]